-Starting out in this competitive business is tricky.
-The hardest part by far is booking your first event.
+Booking your first event can be both daunting and the point at which ‘imposter syndrome’ really kicks in.
 Remembering all the things to take and what insurance to have, plus ensuring you have all the products and branding items needed to sit you next to the regulars.
+Remember everyone has been there.
+So being as prepared as possible is important.

 In this article we will look at essential items, nice to have items and a checklist for your first event.

-Insurance is essential and most companies require public liability up to 5 million.
-Getting insurance is fairly simple and you can expect to pay around £50-£100.
+Insurance is essential and some companies require public liability cover up to 5 million- make sure you check.
+Getting insurance is fairly simple and you can expect to pay around £50-£100 per year for a solo craft seller (no employees).
+Food sellers need to ensure they disclose that they are selling food as some insurers don’t cover this.

 Trader Insurance firms are linked here to get a quote: